-The pelvic cavity is about funnel shaped.
-The pelvic cavity is lined by peritoneum continuous with the peritoneum of the abdominal cavity that drapes over the superior aspects of the pelvic viscera, but in the majority of regions, does not reach the pelvic floor.
+The shape of pelvic cavity is much similar to that of funnel.
+Peritoneum continuous with the peritoneum of the abdominal cavity lines the pelvic cavity that drapes over the superior aspects of the pelvic viscera, but does not reach the pelvic floor in the majority of the regions.

 The pelvic viscera are located in the midline of the pelvic cavity.
 The bladder is anterior and the rectum is posterior.
 In women, the uterus lies between the bladder and rectum.
 Other structures, such as vessels and nerves, lie deep to the peritoneum in association with the pelvic walls and on either side of the pelvic viscera.

 Its borders and contents are as follows:

 - Superiorly: Constant with the abdominal cavity in the pelvic inlet.

 - Posteriorly: Sacrum and coccyx.

 The part of pelvis below the pelvic diaphragm is called perineum.